 External business partners, such as packaging suppliers and service providers, as well as wholesalers, should also be integrated in the project because they may need to work with your serialized data as well.

-The amount of time to be scheduled for the individual phases depends to a large extent on the scope of the project, but in most cases more than a year is likely required.
+The amount of time to be scheduled for the individual phases depends on a large extent on the scope of the project, but in most cases more than a year is likely required.
 Implementing a serialization project – especially in the case of pilot lines – can sometimes take as long as 15 to 24 months.

 Once a serialization project has been successfully completed on a pilot line, further lines can be set up more quickly, especially if uniform standards have been established inside the company.